msr102087/code_quiz_game/README.md

 The top 3 high user scores are saved and put into a list on the High Scores page.

+## Updates and Edits

+To make updates and edit this quiz you will need the following:

+- A text editor, such as, Visual Studio Code
+- To download the zip file for the quiz, or follow GitHub's standard to clone the files to your local machine

 ## Deploy Quiz

 You can view the quiz at the following link:  https://msr102087.github.io/code_quiz_game/